A problem has occurred

-There’s many different considerations in food sustainability, and each of the contributing factors have implications for our physical and mental wellbeing too.
+There’s many different considerations in food sustainability, and each of the contributing factors has implications for our physical and mental well-being too.

 Eating a balanced diet